'Parking fines' is the commonly used name for Penalty Charge Notices (PCNs).

 You should pay it by one of the following methods:

-Credit/Debit Cards: Accepted by telephone on 03000 032197 or online - click on the link at the bottom of this page.
+Credit/Debit Cards: Accepted by telephone on 03000 032197 or online - click on the link in the Related Content section.

 If you receive a PCN please do not argue with the Civil Enforcement Officer (CEO) as the PCN has been issued based on the facts as seen by the CEO at the time of issue.
 You may request that your comments are recorded by the CEO in their handheld computer but the CEO has no authority or power to cancel or 'tear up' the PCN.